 “Longhorned ticks are a serious pest of cattle, sheep, and other hoofed animals such as deer,” said Haddow.
 “In these animals, high tick burdens can cause allergic reactions, reduced milk production, weight loss, and in some cases, exsanguination (blood loss causing death).”

 “In other parts of the world, it can transmit diseases such as cattle theileriosis, but even in the absence of disease agents, these ticks can weaken animals just by the sheer number of ticks multiplying and feeding on them,” explained Egizi.

 Haddow points out that government agencies, along with state health departments and universities, have been doing a good job of getting information out to the public regarding the longhorned tick.

-He recommends visiting the Centers for Disease Control and Prevention (CDC) website, where up-to-date information can be found on ticks.
+He recommends visiting the Centers for Disease Control and Prevention (CDC)

 In order to maintain proper surveillance of invasive species, Haddow says programs need to be better funded.